Pay tax promptly and punctually, don't remain mere reel heroes: HC to film stars | Entertainment

 ''Person paying tax punctually and promptly is to be considered as a real hero,'' the court noted.

-The common man was motivated and encouraged to behave as a lawful citizen and pay tax and thrive hard to achieve social justice in society.
+The common man was motivated and encouraged to behave as a lawful citizen and pay tax and to thrive hard to achieve social justice in the society.

 ''If the rich, affluent and reputed persons fail to pay the tax as applicable, then this Court with pain, records that it would be a long way to achieve the constitutional goals,'' the judge said.